Orgeldream/wyrdhord/README.md

-WYRDHORD - a collection of web-based sound instruments that explore touch, feedback, degradation, and emergence.
+WYRDHORD - a collection of web-based sound instruments that explore touch, feedback, degradation, microtones and emergence.

 https://wyrdhord.orgeldream.com